Los Angeles Force: Stadium

 For the 2019 NISA Fall Showcase, the team played its home matches at Rio Hondo College in Whittier, California.
 Starting with the 2020 Spring season, the team moved to Los Angeles, and is using the newly renovated stadium on the campus of California State University - Los Angeles.

 During the 2021 fall season, the Force primarily used Valley High School's facility in Santa Ana, except for two matches at Championship Soccer Stadium in Irvine.
-For the 2022 season, the Force are using 6 different stadia, including Championship Stadium (1 match, plus another at Great Park's turf field 10 adjacent), one match at Garey High School in Pomona, one at Yates Field in Chino, two at Covina District Field in Covina, and 4 at LA Harbor College's stadium.
+For the 2022 season, the Force used 6 different stadiums, including Championship Stadium (1 match, plus another at Great Park's turf field 10 adjacent), one match at Garey High School in Pomona, one at Yates Field in Chino, two at Covina District Field in Covina, and 4 at LA Harbor College's stadium.

+During the 2023 season, the Force primarily used Championship Soccer Stadium in Irvine.

+In 2024, the Force announced that they will be playing at Veterans Memorial Stadium at Long Beach City College.